Chapter 2: About binary star systems

 “If the general relativity method is correct, it ought to apply everywhere, not just in the solar system.
 But Van Flandern points to a conflict outside it: binary stars with highly unequal masses.
 Their orbits behave in ways that the Einstein formula did not predict.
 ‘Physicists know about it and shrug their shoulders,’ Van Flandern says.
 They say there must be ‘something peculiar about these stars, such as an oblateness, or tidal effects.’
 Another possibility is that Einstein saw to it that he got the result needed to ‘explain’ Mercury’s orbit, but that it doesn’t apply elsewhere.” — Tom Van Flandern articles

 In other words, Einstein's famed formulae failed to predict the orbital motions of binary stars!
-Now, that is a rather serious problem, if you ask me: if it eventually turns out that binary stars are indeed the predominant (or only?) stellar configuration in our Universe, it is "back-to-the-drawing-board" for the universally-acclaimed science idol Albert Einstein.
+Now, that is a rather serious problem, for if it eventually turns out that our Universe is exclusively populated by binary star systems, it is "back-to-the-drawing-board" for the heliocentrists - and for the universally-acclaimed science idol Albert Einstein.

 At the start of the 20th century, astronomers were debating whether so-called 'variable stars' (stars which change in brightness over regular time periods) were, quite simply, nothing but binary systems where the companion star periodically transited in front of its brighter binary partner, thus temporarily reducing its brightness.
 However, astronomers are still classifying many stars ― those not yet officially recognized as binary stars ― as “variable stars” or “flare stars”.
 So what exactly are these types of stars meant to be?
 Let’s see what Wikipedia can tell us about them: